wmpollock/metafiddler/README.md

 ## Background

-music.metafilter.com was about three years old when I first discovered it in ~2009.
+music.metafilter.com was about few months old when I first discovered it in 2006.
 At first a lof the content was folks cleaning out their old recordings but in short order folks were using it as another outlet for their online music.
 Contests drove thematic submissions and a growing body of really decent, earnest music was there for the mining.

 This wasn't going to be anything you'd ever heard before and from people you'd never see.
 Better, it was a curatable stream.